-If you are looking into Laguna Chicabal, and are not sure if you should pay for a tour or go independently, then we here at DIY Travel HQ can assure you that it is an easy day trip from Xela that you can do by yourself.
+If you are looking into Laguna Chicabal, and are not sure if you should pay for a tour or go independently, then we can assure you that it is an easy day trip from Xela that you can do by yourself.

-Take a colectivo (Q6) from the intersection of 7a Calle and 15 Avenida in Xela and ask to get off at Laguna Chicabal.
+To tackle this Xela hike, take a colectivo (Q7) from the intersection of 6a Calle and 16 Avenida in Xela Zone 3 towards San Martin Sacatepequez.

+The vans will read Chile Verde, and you can ask to get off at Laguna Chicabal.

-They start running at 6 am.
-It is possible to catch a colectivo back to Xela (Quetzaltenango) from where the colectivo drops you off.
+For the return, it is possible to catch a colectivo back to Xela (Quetzaltenango) from where the colectivo drops you off in San Martin Sacatepequez.

-The colectivo will drop you off at a four-way intersection in San Martin.
+The Chile Verde colectivo from Quetzaltenango will drop you off at a four-way intersection in San Martin Sacatepequez .

-About halfway, once you pass through the village and hike up an unpaved road, you will come across the entrance to Laguna Chicabal (Q25 / $3.45).
+About halfway, once you pass through the village and hike up an unpaved road, you will come across the entrance to Laguna Chicabal (Q50 / $6.50).

 Laguna Chicabal Mirador

-Simply follow the path on the right past the mirador, and descend the plethora of stairs to the lake.
+From the mirador, keep following the path to the right and descend the countless stairs to the crater lake.

-In the early morning, the lake does offer nice reflection pictures as the water is dead calm.
+In the early morning, the lake offers nice reflection pictures as the water is dead calm.

-However, the highlights were watching locals pray, and seeing all the Mayan ritual offerings.
+However, the Laguna Chicabal highlights were watching locals pray, and seeing all the Mayan ritual offerings around the crater lake.

 Scattered around the lake perimeter were signs educating visitors on Mayan hieroglyphs.